 The Blue Jays played their first season in 1977, yet they’ve already seen 16 different performances from hitters that have resulted in 40-plus home runs.
 That feels like a lot over a short period of time, and they’ve had the benefit of having quite a few sluggers wear their uniform over the years.
-However, if we talked about Blue Jays home run leaders prior to the 2021 season, it would’ve looked quite different.
+However, if we talked about single-season Blue Jays home run leaders prior to 2021, it would’ve looked quite different.

 Now there are two new members of the club, and based on how the squad is looking for the immediate future, more changes may be on the way soon.

 Want to see the Blue Jays slug dingers in person?
 Grab tickets from our friends at Vivid Seats.
 And before you get to the stadium, make sure you’re decked out in the right gear.
 Get official Blue Jays merch from the MLB Shop or a ‘Big Dinger Energy’ shirt from our apparel store.

 Jose Bautista: 54 Home Runs in 2010

 Jose Bautista was one of those out-of-nowhere stories that you just love to see.
 Prior to setting the Blue Jays’ single-season home run record and leading the league with these 54 home runs, he’d never hit more than 16 in a big-league season.
 And in the span of just one year, he was able to also accumulate a trip to the All-Star Game, a Silver Slugger award, and a fourth-place finish in AL MVP voting.

 What I love even more about Joey Bats’ memorable season is that not many people (if any at all) thought it’d be happening by the end of April.
 Once the calendar flipped to May, he had just four homers and 12 RBI while posting a .741 OPS.
 Then he had a great performance the following month, slashing .287/.422/.766 with 12 homers and 25 RBI, but that was followed by another rough showing in June (.179/.324/.369 with four homers and nine RBI).